 A supervised 100 clock hours, field-based experience, this course will focus on further enhancement of the conceptual and relational skills of counseling, consultation, and advocacy skills.
-The course will further increase reflection on the development of selfin-role and supervised application of counseling skills to practice.
+The course will further increase reflection on the development of self-in-role and supervised application of counseling skills to practice.
 Students will focus on building therapeutic relationships, assessing client needs, goals setting, and intervention skills.
 Prerequisite(s): Admission to the CSDV program or permission of the instructor.

-611S.
-School Counseling Internship I (3).
+611. Counseling Internship I (3).

-A supervised 300-hour, field-based experience in an applied school setting.
+A supervised 300-hour, field-based experience in an applied counseling setting.
 Prerequisite(s): Admission to the CSDV program or permission of the instructor.
+Note: Offered periodically.

-612S.
-School Counseling Internship II (3).
+612. Counseling Internship II (3).

-A supervised 300 hour, field-based experience in an applied school setting.
+An advanced supervised 300 hour, fieldbased experience in an applied community clinical mental health setting.
 Prerequisite(s): Admission to the CSDV program or permission of the instructor.
+Note: Offered periodically.